FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Experiments

 \subsection{Transferability across LLM Backends (RQ3)}

-As shown in Figure~\ref{fig:rq3}, we evaluate the transferability of \director{} across six LLM backends (DeepSeek-V3.2, Grok-4.1-Fast, GPT-5.2, Claude-Opus-4.5, Gemini-3-Flash, and Qwen-Plus-Latest).
-The radar charts in Figure~\ref{fig:rq3}(a) show that \flowr{} yields consistent improvements across all backends on IID benchmarks, with weaker baselines benefiting more significantly.
-Figure~\ref{fig:rq3}(b) shows aggregated OOD performance grouped by task type, where \flowr{} maintains stable gains across math, QA, and code categories regardless of the backend model.
-The training dynamics in Figure~\ref{fig:rq3}(c) compare two training configurations: GPT-4o-mini and locally deployed GPT-OSS-120B.
-While OSS-120B achieves higher reward with more stable optimization, both configurations show similar convergence trends in interaction turns, indicating that zero-cost local models can effectively replace API backends for training.
+As shown in Figure~\ref{fig:rq3}, \flowr{} yields consistent improvements across all six backends on IID benchmarks (Figure~\ref{fig:rq3}(a)), with weaker baselines benefiting more, and stable gains across math, QA, and code on the aggregated OOD evaluation (Figure~\ref{fig:rq3}(c)).
+The training dynamics (Figure~\ref{fig:rq3}(b)) further show that locally deployed GPT-OSS-120B reaches higher reward with more stable optimization than GPT-4o-mini while converging to similar interaction-turn counts, indicating that zero-cost local models can effectively replace API backbones for training.